RayeesMir/HopeResearch/README.md

 ### EndPoints
-  *   /events/:repo/:event
+  *   /events/{repoid}/{event}
-      * GET Method
+      * Method GET
-      * Paramsyou need to Pass RepositoryId and eventType in params.This endpoint Return records filtered by the repository id and event type
+      * Params you need to Passed are RepositoryId and eventType.
+      * Return records filtered by the repository id and event type
   *   /repo/all
+      * Method GET
-      This endpoint Return list of all repositories with their top contributor (actor with most events).
+      * Return list of all repositories with their top contributor (actor with most events).
+  *   /actor/{login}
-  *   /actor/:login
+      * Method GET
-      you need to Pass login as parameter.
-Return actor details and list of contributed repositories by actor login
+      * Params you need to Passed is login name.
+      * Return actor details and list of contributed repositories by actor login
+  *   /repo/highest/{login}
+      * Method GET
+      * Params you need to Passed is login name.
+      * Return repository with the highest number of events from an actor(by login).
-  *   /repo/highest/:login
+  *   /events/{login}
-  *   /events/:login
+      * Method DELETE
+      * Params you need to Passed is login name.
+      * Deletes History of actors events (by login).

 ### Who do I talk to? ###